Communication Disorders Strategic Plan

 - to engage in scholarly activity in the field of communication sciences and disorders.

-This CDIS mission statement is developed from the OLLU mission statement that is a community that serves students by:
+This CSD mission statement is developed from the OLLU mission statement that is a community that serves students by:

-The CDIS Strategic Plan is based on the goals of OLLU strategic plan To Grow, To Graduate and To Lead.
+The CSD Strategic Plan is based on the goals of OLLU strategic plan: To Grow, To Graduate and To Lead.

 Obj.
 2: Increase opportunities for potential students to visit the program.

-- Measurement: Three Open Houses specific to the program will be offered each year.
+Measurement: Three graduate Open Houses and 2 undergraduate events specific to the programs will be offered each year.

 Obj.
 3: Improve accessibility to current information about the program.

-- Measurement: Website information will be updated two times a year, and social media will be used to disseminate information.
+Measurement: Website information will be updated 2X a year, and social media will be used to disseminate information.

-Obj.4: Increase state, national, and international enrollment from states outside of Texas.
+Obj.4: Increase local, state, national, and international inquiries from states outside of Texas.

-- Measurement: Number of out of state students will increase 5% per year to 15% by 2019.
+Measurement: Number of out-of-state student applicants will increase 5% per year to 35% by 2022.

-CDIS Program Goal 2: Increase community awareness of services provided by the Jersig Center
+CSD Program Goal 2: Increase community awareness of services provided by the Harry Jersig Center

 Obj.
 1: Expand distribution of information to medical and non-medical persons in the community.

-- Measurement: A distribution list will be created to provide information about speech, hearing or voice screenings, and information distributed once a year.
+Measurement: A contact list will be created to provide information about speech, hearing or voice screenings, and information distributed once a year.

 Obj.
 2: Increase the number of individuals taking advantage of free/low cost screening services.